Dunder objects (any object with name __***__)#

 Setting a value to class variable from inside its instance is a little bit tricky.
 The

-class variables can be accessed as self
+class variables can be accessed as self’s attribute (self.<variable_name>), but

 the class variable, instead you may define new instance variable.

-Since instance variables always take precedence on self
+Since instance variables always take precedence on self’s attribute search, the above

 situation effectively obscure the class variable.